nicoRomeroCuruchet/DynamicProgramming/README.md

 # Files

  - **src/PolicyIteration.py**: This is the implementation of the policy iteration algorithm, interpolating the value function with the vertices of a simplex.
+ - **src/utils/utils.py**: Contains auxiliary functions for testing the environments with the already calculated value function and functions for plotting it.
  - **testing.ipynb**: This is a notebook for testing the algorithm in the cartpole and mountain car environments.

 # Simplex in This Project